Modeling Adversaries in a Logic for Security Protocol Analysis: Modeling Adversaries

 To account for this capability of adversaries is actually fairly complicated.
 We present a slight variation of Lowe's description, mostly to make it notationally consistent with the rest of the section; we refer the reader to Lowe \citeyear{r:lowe02} for a discussion of the design choices.

 Lowe's model relies on a basic one-step reduction function, $S\lowesingle_l \msg$, saying that the messages in $S$ can be used to derive the message $\msg$.
-This is essentially the same as $\derivesDY$, except that it represents a single step of derivation.
+Its definition is reminiscent of $\derivesDY$, except that it represents a single step of derivation.
 Note that the derivation relation $\lowesingle_l$ is ``tagged'' by the kind of derivation performed ($l$).

 Lowe also includes a reduction to derive $\msg_1\cdot \msg_2$ from $\msg_1$ and $\msg_2$.
 We do not add this reduction to simplify the presentation.
 It is straightforward to extend our approach to deal with it.